Our2020View/Our2020View.github.io/ourview.md

 13. Black tank flush – always wanted one of these!
 14. Dump valves that can be maintained – ease of access and servicing
 15. Large holding tanks – four times that of our Class Bs
-16. Enough storage that we don’t need to carry our Stow-a-Way2 hitch carrier
+16. Enough storage that we don’t need to carry our Stow-a-Way2 hitch cargo carrier
 17. Can now carry bikes on the back
 18. Ease of access to the battery bay
 19. Easy Lithium upgrade – new for 2020